RyotaUshio/obsidian-pdf-plus/README.md

 - **Hover sync (PDF viewer → Backlinks pane)**: Hovering over highlighted text or annotation will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
 - **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over an backlink item to highlight the corresponding text or annotation in the PDF viewer.

-#### Adding highlights directly to PDF files (experimental)
+### Editing PDF files directly (experimental)

-While the backlink highlighting feature described above does not write text highlights into actual PDF files, you can choose to do so if you want.
+Add, edit and delete highlights and links in PDF files.
+Added annotations will be visible even outside Obsidian unlike backlink highlights.

-***This is the only part of PDF++ that involves direct modification of PDF files.
-The author assumes no responsibility for any data corruption.
-Please use it at your own risk.*** Report any issues you encounter [here](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new).
+PDF++ will not modify PDF files themselves unless you explicitly enable it. ***The author assumes no responsibility for any data corruption.
+Please make sure you have a backup and use it at your own risk.*** Report any issues you encounter [here](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new).

 ### PDF internal links enhancement